- About PWF

 From November 4 until May 15, we guarantee sightings on all of our whalewatch cruises.
 In the unlikely event that we don't see whales during your Pacific Whale Foundation whalewatch, you'll get a "Just a Fluke" coupon to go again free.
 To book a cruise, please follow this link.

 The peak of whalewatch season is typically in February and March.
 That's when we hold our Maui Whale Festival, including our Run and Walk for the Whales, our Parade of Whales, World Whale Day Celebration and Great Whale Count.
 Check out these events here.

 Q. Where can I see whales while I'm visiting Maui?

-A. During the winter, you can see whales from shore.
+A. During the winter and spring, you can see whales from shore.
 The best views are from Maui's south and west shores, in areas that include Makena, Wailea, Kihei, Ma'alaea, Olowalu, Lahaina, Ka'anapali and Kapalua.
 In recent years, sightings have become more common off the North Shore, in such areas as Ho'okipa.
 Hana also offers very good whale sightings.

 Q. Which harbor is better for whalewatching?

 A. Both Lahaina and Ma'alaea Harbors offer excellent whalewatching.
 We suggest that you choose the harbor that's most convenient to where you are staying.
 Ma'alaea is ideal for people staying in Kihei, Wailea and Ma'alaea, as well as Upcountry Maui.
 Lahaina is a good choice for people in Ka'anapali, Kapalua and of course Lahaina.
-Because our captains generally navigate our vessels to remain in the lee of the West Maui Mountains, both whalewatches operate in the calmest waters available each day.
+Because our captains generally navigate our vessels to remain in the lee of the West Maui Mountains, both our Lahaina and Ma'alaea-based whalewatch cruises operate in the calmest waters available each day.

 Q. What types of dolphins are found off Maui?